 Painter Jemisha Maadhavji is matched with inspirational junior doctor, Grace.
 Known for her vibrant portraits, detailed with carefully curated prints and colours, 26-year-old figurative artist Jemisha is inspired by subjects who don’t fit conventional social labels.
-Which makes her the perfect artist to capture Grace, who despite sustaining a life altering spinal cord injury at 22, continued her medical studies and is now a practising junior doctor in a busy London A&E department, refusing to let her wheelchair stand in her way to fulfilling her dreams.
+Which makes her the perfect artist to capture Grace, who despite sustaining a life altering spinal cord injury at 22, continued her medical studies and is now a practising junior doctor in a busy London A&E department.

 Adebanji Alade and The Edwards Family